-If, however, you have done that initial friends and family round, the next step is likely an Angel network.
+If, however, you have done that initial friends and family round, the next step is likely an angel network.
 We’re blessed in Texas to have a host of active angel networks.
-I’m gonna list them here and encourage you to reach out to see what their pitch steps are.
+I’ll list them here and I encourage you to reach out to see what their pitch steps are.
 Some charge to apply, which some people don’t like, but I don’t have a problem with it.
 It’s usually a nominal fee and those things aren’t free to run.
 I’ve seen all of the groups below invest into clients of VW, and I believe in them.

 In alphabetical order:

 - Central Texas Angel Network (one of the most active angel groups in the country)

 - Dallas Angel Network (Sammy Abdullah and I founded this group)

 - Houston Angel Network (these guys are very, very sharp)

 - North Texas Angel Network (been around forever, very experienced guys, they love to get hands-on)

 Now, once you’re past the Angel stage, you are likely ready for a VC, or close to it.
 We keep a rolodex of VCs around the country who are looking for deals in certain industries.
 Ask your attorney or CPA for similar introductions.
 And don’t be afraid to cold-call them.
 It’s their job to review decks.